jordan-duan/stellar-age-estimation-via-ml/README.md

 4. **Parameter Selection:** Identify computationally efficient input parameters contributing significantly to model accuracy.

+## Usage

+- The GAIA DR3 dataset uses the FLAME model to classify age, Final Luminosity Age Mass Estimator, FLAME, aims to produce the stellar mass and evolutionary parameters for each Gaia source.
+To reduce overfitting, the dataset can be compared against the Keplar dataset.
+Our ML methodology grabbed and trained on 200,000 FLAME star datapoints, which its accuracy can be further compared to the other 2 billion stars in its data base.

 ## Expenses and Resources

 - **Computational Resources:** Access to high-performance computers for model training.